OutSystems/docs-product/src/develop/seo/improve-SEO-with-prerendering.md

 1. Select other integrations.
 1. Paste the url of your application (it has to be exposed to the world).
 1. Click **Test**
-1. Go to the bottom of the dashboard and check the section called **Recent Crawler Visits**.
+1. Go to the bottom of the dashboard and check the **Recent Crawler Visits** section.

 You can see all the websites that got redirected to the prerendered version of your application.